-Claudio d’Amato Guerrieri is full Professor of Architectural Design, since 1987.
+Claudio d’Amato Guerrieri was a Professor of Architectural Design, from 1987 onwards.
 He taught at the Facoltà di Architettura of Reggio Calabria from 1987-91 and from 1992 at the Facoltà di Architettura del Politecnico di Bari, of which he was also the Dean from 1992 to 1997.

-Professor d’Amato has undertaken a number of research projects on traditional building techniques, particularly on stone architecture in the Mediterranean area.
-He has been awarded several grants of Ministero dell’Universita and Consiglio Nazionale delle Ricerche.
+Professor d’Amato undertook a number of research projects on traditional building techniques, particularly on stone architecture in the Mediterranean area.
+He was awarded several grants of Ministero dell’Universita and Consiglio Nazionale delle Ricerche.

 Claudio d’Amato Guerrieri is the author of many publications including the corpus of the drawings of Mario Ridolfi near Academia Nazionale di San Luca.
 He was the editor of the architectural magazine Controspazio, from 1976-1980.
 Mr. d’Amato also sat as a member on the scientific committee of the Venice Biennial of Architecture, in 1976 and 1980.

 Claudio d’Amato Guerrieri’s work has been awarded with a number of national and international prizes, including the Architecture in Stone, an international award he has received in 1997.
 His projects have been featured in reviews and publications and exhibited internationally.

 Claudio d’Amato Guerrieri sadly passed away this last year, with his profile being left up in memory of his work and achievements.